PureMVC/puremvc-dart-multicore-framework/doc/getting_started.md

 * A Mediator also may assert an interest in certain Notification names, which it will be notified about if sent by other actors or itself.
 * A Mediator may also retrieve a Proxy and call a method on it, bypassing the Controller tier.

-## The Controller Tier is handled by the Controller Multiton.
+## The Controller Tier is handled by the Controller Multiton

 * Within the Controller tier, you will usually create any Notification name constants that are shared by the View and Controller tiers.
 Remember that Notification names sent from Proxys should be defined on the Proxys themselves for portability.
 * The Controller Multiton registers Notification name to ICommand mappings.